 For many of us, getting on a bike isn’t just exercise.
 It’s a way to stay sane.
 To let off some steam.
-And most of all, have fun especially during this stressful period.
-Unfortunately, with the onslaught of wildfires this year, the entire region from the Bay Area up to Tahoe, as well as across the country, has been affected by fires.
-This has translated to some of the worst air quality in the world.
+And most of all, have fun especially during stressful times.
+Unfortunately, with the onslaught of wildfires that occur during the summer months, the entire region from the Bay Area up to Tahoe, as well as across the country, will be affected by fires.
+That has translated in past years to some of the worst air quality in the world.
 Do air pollution & cycling mix?
 Just like any outdoor exercise, no it does not.
 To break it down a bit further, here’s the scoop on first why it’s bad for you but how to plan your rides so that you save them.

 What’s Causing The Coughing & Itchy Eyes?

 Wildfire smoke doesn’t just reduce how far you can see, it also irritates the respiratory system.
 The main concern is the particulate matter from the fires due to its health impacts from a short term perspective.
 The particulates that we need to worry about are the ones that are 2.5 micrometers in diameter – roughly 1/30 the width of the human hair.
 When we inhale these, they easily penetrate the body’s natural defenses and travel deep into our lungs.

 Save Your Lungs

 Some of us are more vulnerable to moderate levels than others, such as people with asthma or children.
 As we said above, this air pollution is so bad that it CAN affect even the healthiest of people.